thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 ##### parseBinaryArrayToInt

-Converts the binary array to int value from the binary array.

-Parses the binary array to int value from the binary array given optional the offset, length and endianness.
+Converts a binary array to an int value from a binary array, optionally specifying an integer offset, length, and byte order.

 **Syntax:**